statamic/docs/content/collections/docs/git-integration.md

 ## Customizing Commits

-To customize the commits messages themselves, modify the `commands` array in the [configuration](#configuration) file.
+To customize the commit messages themselves, modify the `commands` array in the [configuration](#configuration) file.

 For example, you can append `[BOT]` to the commit message so that you can selectively disable automatic site deployments when a commit is [automatically pushed](#pushing-changes) back to your repository: